Let users verify instantly with QR code authentication

 Cross-device login without credentials

 Users authenticate on any screen using only their mobile device.
 No passwords typed on shared screens.
 No codes copied across devices.
+Works out of the box with any device.

 Real-time state updates via WebSocket